mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

     * For some reason, the offset isn't calculating properly, could be because of the battery?
 We haven't changed the code at all

   * Put the ball flow meter in with our apparatus, the vacuum is too strong for it, would work better with the vacuum pump
   * Tried to utilize one of the WD-40's, the white lithium grease
    * Sprayed this on a piece of tape and placed on removable piece
   * Started pouring outside!!
     * We ran the vacuum for about 20 minutes before realizing that the vacuum was pulling in water
     * The piece of tape disappeared into oblivion

+## Day 30:
+  * Loro's last day :(
+  * Had to put our apparatus back together due to it getting soaked yesterday
+   * Ideas on how to run if it rains?
+    * Have it held vertically somehow and have a cone/funnel thing at filter end to allow air to still flow in but block out the rain
+    * ??????
+Some type of cover over it
+    *
+  * Cut down the PVC pipe a little, it was so long before because we experienced turbulence when the filter was too close to the pitot tube
+  * Organized the lab
+  * Fixed the code?
+There may be some issues with the pitot tube because all I had to do was plug and unplug the wires
+    * When finalizing and coming uo with a permanant and consistent setup, should solder the wires back in

 # Week 5 (6/18/18 - 6/22/18);
 ## Day 21: